ManorCare of Homewood

-With our experience and expertise in elder care and personal injury law, the attorneys at Levin & Perconti are prepared to take on any elder abuse case.
+With our experience and expertise, the nursing home abuse attorneys at Levin & Perconti are prepared to take on any elder abuse case.
 Our goal is to reduce the number of cases of elder abuse in Illinois and seek justice for victims and their families per state laws.
 If your family is looking for a resolution and reparations for mistreatment at the hands of an assisted living facility, click or call Levin & Perconti at 888-424-5757 any time for a free consultation and the help you need.

 Disclaimer: The above health inspection findings are taken from public records kept and published by Medicare and the state of Illinois and are not complete.
 Levin & Perconti cannot confirm that this page’s content includes the latest information available.
 Any corrections or additions made to these public records after publication of this page will not be found here.
 For the most up-to-date information, visit www.il.gov or medicare.gov.
 This page is a legal advertisement and informational resource for visitors and is not endorsed by the named facility or any government agency.
 Levin & Perconti does not have any affiliation with the named facility.